KLZ-0/IZV-project/README.md

-# Project from Data Analysis and Visualization in Python (IZV)
+# Data Analysis and Visualization in Python (IZV)

-*Academic year 2021/2022*
+*Project for the academic year 2021/2022*

 # Results